pivotal-energy-solutions/django-datatable-view/README.md

 (datatableview)$ datatableview/tests/example_project/manage.py runserver
 ```

 The example project is configured to use a local sqlite3 database, and relies only on the ``django-datatable-view`` app itself.
-In fact, it disables the normal ``django.contrib`` apps (except for ``django.contrib.staticfiles``, so that the dev server can serve the included statics) and disables all default middleware but the ``CommonMiddlware`` and ``CsrfViewMiddleware`` (the latter for supporting the x-editable demonstrations.)
+In fact, it disables the normal ``django.contrib`` apps (except for ``django.contrib.staticfiles``, so that the dev server can serve the included statics) and disables all default middleware except for ``CommonMiddlware`` and ``CsrfViewMiddleware`` (the latter for supporting the x-editable demonstrations.)

 A public online version of the example project can be found here: